Quantization of the universal centralizer and central D-modules: Kostant-Whittaker reduction and the Miura bimodule

 \section{Kostant-Whittaker reduction and the Miura bimodule}

 In the rest of the paper we work in the `quantum setting', that is, we specialize $\hb=1$ unless explicitly stated otherwise.
-Many of the results below have neither asymptotic nor quasi-classical counterparts.
 The constructions and results of the previous section apply in the $\hb=1$ setting, with essentially identical proofs.
 In particular, the functor $\kostantWhittakerForNONFILTEREDtoZGBIMOD$ lifts to a functor $\kostantWhittakerToWComod$ giving the following adjoint pair